php-ru/symfony-docs-ru/components/console/changing_default_command.rst

 ============================

 The Console component will always run the ``ListCommand`` when no command name is passed.
-In order to change the default command you just need to pass the command name to the ``setDefaultCommand()`` method::
+In order to change the default command you need to pass the command name to the ``setDefaultCommand()`` method::

     namespace Acme\Console\Command;